 Log levels and filters

-.
-This can be done by a POST HTTP request to the /filter
+You can configure log levels and filters at /filter.
+This can be done by a POST HTTP request to the /filter endpoint with the env_filter string set as the POST data.
+For example:

 curl -X PUT -d 'info, shotover_proxy=info, shotover::connection_span::info` http://127.0.0.1:9001/filter